Andre-FP/BotPokeMMO/README.md

 * Develop function for EV trainning on the selected spot (If it appears a shiny, capture it)

 ### New function: Levelling up grinding
-* Develop function for grinding XP on the selected spot.
+* Develop function for grinding XP on the selected spot (If it appears a shiny, capture it).